chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/unresolved-cfd-dem.rst

 Unresolved CFD-DEM
 ****************************

 This section includes examples related to multiphase fluid-solid flows.
-We organize the examples from the single phase flow in porous media (packed bed example) to multiphase flows (solid-gas and solid-liquid fluidized beds).
+We organize the examples from the single phase flow in porous media (packed bed example) to multiphase flows (solid-gas, solid-liquid fluidized beds, and pneumatic conveying).
 The packed bed example uses the ``lethe-fluid-vans`` solver which solves the Volume Average Navier Stokes (VANS) equations.
-The fluidized bed, the spouted bed and the Boycott effect examples use the ``lethe-fluid-particles`` solver which solves the VANS equations for the fluid phase coupled with the DEM equations for the solid phase.
+The fluidized bed, the spouted bed, the Boycott effect, and the pneumatic conveying examples use the ``lethe-fluid-particles`` solver which solves the VANS equations for the fluid phase coupled with the DEM equations for the solid phase.

 .. toctree::
     :hidden: